OpenText: OpenText Intelligent Capture (formerly Captiva)

 Captiva Software became a subsidiary of OpenText in 2017.
 It makes software for document information processing and data capture from paper and electronic documents and provides related services.
-Information in the form of extracted content and files are acquired in the Captiva Solution and then delivered for storage or workflow into document management systems such as those from Documentum, OpenText, Microsoft, or IBM.
-In 2019 Captiva was rebranded as OpenText Intelligent Capture.
+Information in the form of extracted content and files is acquired in the Captiva Solution and then delivered for storage or workflow into document management systems such as those from Documentum, OpenText, Microsoft, or IBM.
+In 2019, Captiva was rebranded as OpenText Intelligent Capture.

 OpenText AppEnhancer (formerly ApplicationXtender)

-AppEnhancer is a content management system that manages, organizes, and stores information from an application or as an extension to an existing application.
+OpenText AppEnhancer is a content management system that manages, organizes, and stores information from an application or as an extension to an existing application.
 The product was acquired during OpenText's purchase of Dell EMC's ECD (Enterprise Content Division) in 2017.

+OpenText Aviator

+OpenText Aviator is a generative-AI solution.
+The product uses large language models (LLMs) and private data sets to solve industry-specific issues such as cybersecurity or DevOps through private business data management.
+OpenText Aviator includes business functions that provide a virtual agent for OpenText Service Management Automation X, software delivery optimization, and information retrieval in the workplace.
+The product also brings GenAI to Customer Communications Management and the company’s supply chain platform.

+Cloud Editions

+Cloud Editions (CE) represents OpenText’s flagship SaaS suite of solutions for enterprise information management, integrating content management, B2B network, cybersecurity, DevOps, and analytics in a cloud-native model.
+In November 2024, update 24.4 introduced new AI capabilities with the addition of over 100 AI agents to the platform.
+To demonstrate the value of the platform, the company released a program, “Earn Your Wings,” that allowed organizations to test OpenText Aviator before completing a full deployment.

+In April 2025, OpenText launched Titanium X, its strategic roadmap, through CE 25.2 to bring AI support to IT operations, cybersecurity, content services, application development, and customer communications.